 Photography plays a key role in Sarah Fisher’s painting process.
 She initiates most portraits by photographing her subjects, but these sessions yield far more than reference photos.
 Every photo shoot is a unique relational experience that permeates the eventual painting.
 The digital and printed matter serve as reference material, but take on lives of their own functioning like studies, or way-finders in her journey.
 Often they resolve themselves as finished works.
-This exhibition was born out of a casual chat with the artist about her work.

 The Q&A here expands on this conversation.